near/docs/docs/develop/contracts/js/quickstart.md

 Much like Aurora, we have created a JavaScript Enclave or `JSVM` (JavaScript Virtual Machine) that is also contained within a smart contract deployed on NEAR.

-This provides an isolated environment where developers can use a language they are familiar with as well as utilize JavaScript dependencies they are used to. `near-sdk-js` allows you to learn the basics of smart contract development on NEAR without the needing to learn a new programming language. 💪
+This provides an isolated environment where developers can use a language they are familiar with as well as utilize JavaScript dependencies they are used to. `near-sdk-js` allows you to learn the basics of smart contract development on NEAR without needing to learn a new programming language. 💪

 :::tip Tip
 There are several pros and cons when comparing native `Wasm` smart contracts with `JSVM` smart contracts.